MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/beziers.md

 }
 ```

-And here it is running on all three platforms:
+And here it is running:

 [![](beziers-images/quadraticcurve-small.png "Triple screenshot of the Quadratic Curve page")](beziers-images/quadraticcurve-large.png#lightbox "Triple screenshot of the Quadratic Curve page")